kaihendry/dabase.com/content/blog/java-vs-go-load-test.md

 in use and started again from cold to serve a request!

-So after searching https://dzone.com/ for "Java Go" comparisons I was surprised to find a benchmark article by Ivan Nikitsenka at the top of results:
+So after searching https://dzone.com/ for "Java Go" comparisons I was surprised to find a benchmark article by Ivan Nikitsenka (original author) at the top of results:

 <img src="https://s.natalian.org/2021-04-14/java-vs-go.png">